-The full name of the monastery is: the sacred royal and stauropegic monastery of the Kikk Icon of the Mother of God.
-It is called royal because it was based on personal donations from the Byzantine emperor Alexei Comnin (1081-1118); Stauropegic - because a stone was placed on the stone, and in the administrative language of the Church this means that the monastery is self-governing, of course, within the framework of the Cyprus Orthodox Church.
+The full name of the monastery is as follows: the sacred royal and stauropegic monastery of the Kikk Icon of the Mother of God.
+Tsarskim it is called because it was based on personal donations of the Byzantine emperor Alexei Comnin (1081-1118); stauropegic - because a stone was placed on the stone, and in the administrative language of the Church it means that the monastery is self-governing, of course, within the framework of the Cyprus Orthodox Church.
 The origin of the name "Kikksky" is unknown.
 According to a common point of view, it goes back to the name of a wild shrub that grows in a given locality, also called coccus.
 Tradition connects the name "Kikk" with the singing of a certain bird, which in Byzantine times flew around the surrounding mountains and prefigured the foundation of the monastery with such verses: "In Kikk, Kikk mountain there will be a monastery / The Golden Lady will enter it and never come out."

 So it actually happened, because in the monastery, which was built on the Kikk Mountains, from the end of the century there is a miraculous icon of the Mother of God of Kikk.